havatv/qgismultidistancebufferplugin/help/source/index.rst

 ==================

-The **Multi-Distance Buffer** QGIS plugin creates a multi-distance / multi-zone / multi-ring vector dataset from an input vector layer and a set of distances.
+The **Multi-Distance Buffer** QGIS plugin creates a multi-distance / multi-zone / multi-ring vector (memory) layer from an input vector layer and a set of distances.

-The resulting dataset consists of one (multi)polygon ("donut type") for each buffer distance.
+The resulting layer consists of one (multi)polygon ("donut type") for each buffer distance.
 The (multi)polygons do not overlap.
-The attribute table of the result dataset will have two columns / fields named *distance* and *inner*, that contain the outer (maximum) distance and the inner distance for each (multi)polygon.
+The attribute table of the result layer will have two columns / fields named *distance* and *inner*, that contain the outer (maximum) distance and the inner distance for each (multi)polygon.
 For the innermost zone, the value of *inner* is not set.
-The memory layer containing the dataset is added to the QGIS table of contents.
+The resulting (memory) layer is added to the QGIS table of contents.

-If 100 and 200 are provided as distances, the result dataset will consist of two zones / bands / (multi)polygons - one will contain all areas that are within 100 units from the geometries of the input vector layer (including the geometries themselves) and will have its *distance* field set to 100; the other will contain all areas that are from 100 to 200 units from the geometries of the input vector layer and will have its *distance* field set to 200.
+If 100 and 200 are provided as distances, the result layer will consist of two zones / bands / (multi)polygons - one will contain all areas that are within 100 units from the geometries of the input vector layer (including the geometries themselves) and will have its *distance* field set to 100; the other will contain all areas that are from 100 to 200 units from the geometries of the input vector layer and will have its *distance* field set to 200, and its *inner* field set to 100.

   The buffer distances (decimal numbers) can be specified by the user in any order.
   The list will be kept numerically sorted by the Plugin.

-Negative and 0.0 buffer distances are allowed for polygon layers.
+  Negative and 0.0 buffer distances are allowed for polygon layers only.
   Buffering a polygon with a negative buffer distance means shrinking the polygon and is also known as a *setback*.

-Buffer distances can be added and removed in the dialogue using the *Add*, *Remove* and *Clear* buttons.
+  Buffer distances can be added and removed in the dialogue using the *Add*, *Remove* and *Clear all* buttons.
   The *Remove* button removes the selected entries, while the *Clear* button removes all entries.
-The keyboard can be used to add buffer distances quickly (number followed by <enter>).
+  The keyboard can be used to add individual buffer distances quickly (number followed by <enter>).

-Fixed increment buffer distances can be added under **Add multiple zones**, specifying the number of zones, the width of each zone and the start value.
+  Fixed increment buffer distances can be added under the **Add multiple** tab, specifying the number of zones, the width of each zone and the start value.

-A checkbox (*Use only selected features*) can be used to choose to only buffer around selected features.
+  A checkbox (*Selected features only*) can be used to choose to only buffer around selected features.
   If the user selects a layer with a selection, the default will be set to only use selected features.
   If there is no selection in the chosen layer, the default will be set to not only use selected features.
-The user can modify this behaviour with the checkbox.
+  The user can modify this behaviour by using the checkbox.

 Three approaches to buffering are offered by the plugin
 -------------------------------------------------------

-*Standard*
+*Standard QGIS buffer operations*
   Will use five segments to represent a quarter circle for the buffer geometries in the result dataset.